 FENSA is a name you may have heard but you might wonder, what does FENSA stand for?
 It is an acronym for Fenestration Self-Assessment Scheme.
 It was set up, with approval from government bodies, by the Glass and Glazing Federation (GGF).
-The organisation’s prime function is to regulate double glazing companies and ensure compliance with Building Regulations.

 If you want to replace double glazing, it needs to comply with the Building Regulations for thermal performance.
-Now, you could choose to go and get the necessary permission and certification for this from your local building authorities.
+Now, you could choose to go and get the necessary permission and certification for this from your local building authorities yourself.
 Alternatively, you can get an accredited installer to provide you with FENSA windows that will be certified, so they can do much of the hard work for you.

 A FENSA-registered double glazing installer will be aware of local building regulations.
-Moreover, he is equipped under the Competent Person Scheme to certify the installation of your new FENSA windows.
+Moreover, they will be equipped under the Competent Person Scheme to certify the installation of your new FENSA windows.
 As a result, you don’t have to get the approval and certification yourself.
 You can hand over the responsibility to your installers.
 They will take care of everything from start to finish.

 The short answer is, this is a form of self-governance and regulation.
 These government-approved bodies register installers.
 They do so after making sure that their service and installation is up to the mark.
 Once they are registered, they are given the authority to self-assess and certify their installations.

-In April, 2002, the government decided to regulate double glazing installation.
-However, it is quite a task to manage, monitor, and certify all windows and doors installations across the country.
-This is why the Competent Person Scheme came about.
+In April 2002, the government decided to regulate double glazing installation.
+However, it is quite a task to manage, monitor and certify all windows and doors installations across the country.
+This is why the Competent Person Scheme was created.

 There are 6 bodies that were set up under this scheme.
 Each of them monitors its members.
 Additionally, each of them equips its members to certify their installation.
 Since the regulatory bodies manage their own members, it’s a self-governed process.